makinacorpus/django_pyoidc/docs/how-to.rst

 By the specification, the audience in a token is a list of strings or a single string, so let's .....
-Since we already defined our client ID in the settings, we fetch it from there !
+Since we already defined our client ID in the settings, we fetch it from there!
 This example assumes that your provider is named `keycloak`.

 .. code-block:: python